smaranjitghose/DeepPixel/deeppixel/imgSubsetDetection/readme.md

 ### Approach

-1.Load the input image and a image patch (the subset) 2.Convert the image patch (the subset) to grayscale.
+1.Load the input image and a image patch (the subset).

+2.Convert the image patch (the subset) to grayscale.

 3.To perform the task of match we use template matching function present in OpenCV function.

-4.Determin a threshold and then the template slides over the actual image and find the location where accuracy level matches.
+4.After determining the threshold, the template slides over the actual image and find the location where accuracy level matches.

-5.Localize the location with higher matching probability 5.Higlight the area with highest matching probability by drawing a bounding box around it.
+5.Localize the area with higher matching probability.

+5.Higlight the area with highest matching probability by drawing a bounding box around it.